 A major in the Union army during the Civil War, William Webb purchased approximately 31 acres on the St. Johns River in Mandarin in 1873.
 Major Webb built a home around 1875 and added a barn the following year.
 He cultivated oranges, potatoes, tomatoes, cucumbers, strawberries and beans.
 He built a 1,000-foot dock extending into the St. Johns River and shipped farm produce north on steamships that regularly stopped in Mandarin.

 Long-time Mandarin resident Tommy Hazouri was Mayor of Jacksonville from 1987 to 1991.
 He was born in Jacksonville in 1944.
 He graduated from Jacksonville University in 1966 and was elected to the Florida House of Representatives in 1974, where he served until 1986.
 During his tenure as mayor, he led the campaign to eliminate tolls and secured passage of environmental regulations to eliminate odors in Jacksonville.
-He served on the Duval County School Board from 2004 to 2012.
+He served on the Duval County School Board from 2004 to 2012 and is serving as City Councilman at-large since 2015.
 He and his wife, Carol (a long-time teacher at Crown Point Elementary School), still reside in Mandarin.

 Herb Peyton bought his first gas station in 1960 and established its corporate office in mandarin in 1964.
 Gate Petroleum grew into a billion dollar a year business which diversified into construction materials, real estate and clubs and resorts.
 After acquiring the former assets of the Stockton, Whatley, Davin & Company, Gate sold 8000 acres of undeveloped land between the Guana River and the Atlantic Ocean to the State of Florida.
 That land became Guana River State Park, now part of the Guana-Tolomato Matanzas National Estuarine Research Reserve.
 A long-time Mandarin resident, Peyton lives on Scott Mill Road.